Shifting from Volume to Value

 - Develop a Collaborative Roadmap: Discover how to set concrete goals and empower your team by involving them in the planning process.

-- Measure What Matters: Understand the key metrics to track, including Quality, Utilization, Cost, and Patient-Centered data.
+- Measure What Matters: Understand the key metrics to track, focusing on Quality, Utilization, Cost, and Patient-Centered data.

 - Lead the Change: See how to maintain momentum through continuous assessment, adaptation, and recognition of success.